grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 {{</* figure class="float-right"  src="/static/img/docs/grafana-cloud/k8sPods.png" caption="Pod view in Grafana Kubernetes Monitoring" */>}}
 ```

-In this example, the image's display size is changed to have a maximum width of 50%.
+This example sets the image's display size to have a maximum width of 50%.
 The `max-width` value must have a unit of measurement, such as pixels or percentages.

 ```markdown
 {{</* figure max-width="50%" src="/static/img/docs/grafana-cloud/k8sPods.png" caption="Pod view in Grafana Kubernetes Monitoring" */>}}
 ```

-In this example, the image's display size is changed to have a maximum width of 500px, and the `class` and `link-class` properties are used to center the image on the page.
-The original `width` and `height` values from the image are included without any unit of measurement (such as pixels or percentages).
+This examples sets the image's display size to have a maximum width of 500px, and sets the `class` and `link-class` properties to center the image on the page.
+It sets the original `width` and `height` values of the image without any unit of measurement such as pixels or percentages.

 ```markdown
 {{</* figure src="/static/img/docs/grafana-cloud/k8sPods.png" width="1275" height="738" max-width="500px" class="w-100p" link-class="w-fit mx-auto d-flex flex-direction-column" caption="Pod view in Grafana Kubernetes Monitoring" caption-align="center" */>}}